joshloyal/dynetlsm/README.md

 Background
 ----------

 Latent space models (LSMs) are a powerful approach to modeling network data.
-In particular,

-The basic idea is to embed a network into a latent Euclidean space such that closeness in the latent space increases the probability that two nodes form an edge in the observed network.
-In other words, we associate a latent .
+One is often interested in inferring properties of nodes in a network based on their connectivity patterns.
+Originally proposed by Hoff et al. 2002, LSMs learn a latent embedding for each node that captures the similarity between them.
+This package focuses on embeddings within a Euclidean space so that the log-odds of forming an edge between two nodes is inversally proportional the distance between their latent positions.
+In other words, nodes that are close together in the latent space are more likeliy to form a connection in the observed network.
 The generative model is as follows:

-1. For each node:
+1. For each node, we sample their latent position from a Gaussian distribution:

 <p align="center">
 <img src="/images/static_lsm_prior.png" alt="latent positions prior" width="200">
 </p>

-2. For each edge:
+2. For each edge, we sample a connection from Bernoulli distribution:

 <p align="center">
 <img src="/images/static_lsm.png" alt="static lsm" width="400">